San-Vibe-Coding-2025/colours-matter/USER-MANUAL.md

 ### Step 3: That's It!
 The theme engine automatically:
 - Applies Cividis colors
-- Adds a "Try Cividis Theme" button
+- Adds a "Cividis Theme" button
 - Handles errors and provides fallbacks

 ---